MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/crebarctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-İşlem tamamlandıktan sonra `CToolTipCtrl` nesneyi yok etmeniz gerekir.
+`CToolTipCtrl` nesnesini, bununla işiniz bittiğinde yok etmeniz gerekir.

 ##  <a name="setwindowtheme"></a>CReBarCtrl:: SetWindowTheme